ReDI-School/intro-java/lesson2/exercise2.md

 ---
-title: "Exercise 2: Boolean datatype"
+title: "Exercise 2: Boolean Type"
-nav_exclude: true
+nav_order: 2
+parent: 2 - Data Types
 ---

-# Exercise 2: Boolean datatype
+# Exercise 2: Boolean Type
 Please do this exercise in a group with other students.

 Go through the questions and discuss the answers within your group.